 - Do not let the baby sleep with a hat on.

-- Feet-to-foot position, where the baby’s feet touch the foot of the crib, is the safest.
+- The feet-to-foot position, where the baby’s feet touch the foot of the crib, is the safest.
 This prevents the baby from squirming under the top sheet.

 Once you keep in mind these factors, precautions and educate yourself about SIDS, you can rest a little easier knowing you have equipped yourself with the required knowledge over the issue.
 Do not hesitate to reach out to a doctor for advice because your baby’s health and well-being are of paramount importance.